***NEW AVAILABILITY *** Christmas is now available, and the two weeks before Christmas (due to cancellation).

 |Further details outdoors|

-The garden is divided into three sections, first the patio by the kitchen and conservatory, then lawns, shrubs, roses, benches, and finally (through the grapevine arch, the third section with a raised stone terrace, seating and patio heater overlooking the stunning Abbey Grounds.
+The garden is divided into three sections, first the patio by the kitchen with table & chairs, then lawns, shrubs, roses, swing seat under the grapevine, sun loungers, and finally (through the grapevine arch), the third section with a raised stone terrace, table and benches overlooking the stunning Abbey Grounds.

 There is a log shed, logs are available for purchase during autumn and winter.
 You can bring your own, but only seasoned hardwood logs are accepted firewood.
 The Norwegian Jotul Wood Stove is so efficient, it heats up the whole cottage.
 There is central heating as well, and the cottage is toasty and warm even during the severe cold snaps we've had in 2011 and 2012.
 Some of our guests prefer to use only the wood burner, and some prefer to use only the central heating.
 It's up to you.